 Lee James Boyes, of Sellersville, passed away at 5:05 AM, on Tuesday, February 12, 2019.
 He was 85.

-To send flowers in memory of Lee Boyes, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Lee Boyes, please visit our Heartfelt Sympathies Store.

 He was the husband of Anne (Newton) Boyes.

 Born in Philadelphia, he was the son of the late James Thomas and Emily Theresa (Reilly) Boyes.